reneroboter/wombatdb/README.md

 - Add str_to_lower in is_keyword function for comparsion
 - Use termination char to end while loop
-- Add a least one test for each SQL clause
+- Add at least one test for each SQL clause
-- Add praser to validate correctness of tokens and create AST from them
+- Add parser to validate correctness of tokens and create AST from them
 - Execute AST
-- Add simple datbase as explained above
+- Add simple database as explained above